BEXIS2/GSoC/README.md

 **4. Results Presentation**
 As an information system for scientific data, BEXIS 2 tries to follow and fulfill the principles of FAIR data (https://www.go-fair.org/fair-principles/) as much as possible.
 So, one important task of BEXIS 2 is to make the data findable for humans.
 The main access point for humans (users) is the search.
 Currently, the results of a dataset search in our system are listed within a grid including typical functions, e.g. sorting, filtering and paging.
 But this representation does not to work well for a lot of scientists.
 They prefer a list view like Google offers.
 We would like to enhance the usability and user acceptance by offering both representations side-a-side.
 Based on the requirements of our partners that use BEXIS 2 (http://bexis2.uni-jena.de/community/partners-instances/), this enhancement must work with heterogeneous metadata schemas within a single instance and needs to be configurable at runtime.
 - Outcomes: BEXIS2 module
 - Skillset: Html, JavaScript, CSS, C#, ASP.NET, MVC 5
-- Possible mentors: Sven, David
+- Possible mentors: Sven, David, Neha
 - Project complexity: Medium

 **5. Enhance Search:  Geographic Visualization of Research Data**